-In 2003, the Oregon Zoo became the first zoo in the world to successfully breed pygmy rabbits.
-Subsequently in 2004, zoo-raised offspring were crossbred with wild Idaho pygmy rabbits to strengthen the Columbia basin gene pool and increase the chances of a successful recovery.
+- In 2004, zoo-raised offspring were crossbred with wild Idaho pygmy rabbits to strengthen the Columbia basin gene pool and increase the chances of a successful recovery.

 - In spring 2007, 20 captive-bred rabbits were released into Sagebrush Flat Wildlife Area near Ephrata in central Washington.
 By fall of 2007, none had remained in the wild, some were recaptured and others were predated upon.
 Many lessons were learned from this experience.

-- The new arrangement seems to be working: in 2011, for the first time in more than 10 years, the Columbia Basin pygmy rabbit bred and successfully gave birth in its historic range.
+- In 2011, for the first time in more than a decade, the Columbia Basin pygmy rabbit bred and successfully gave birth in its historic range.
 A litter of kits was confirmed in the 6-acre pre-release enclosure at Sagebrush Flat Wildlife Area.